- Learn Linux

 The command line is a great way to manage a remote Linux computer if you don't mind typing in commands, but sometimes you need to be able to view a GUI.
 Short of a very long cable one of the best ways of doing this is using the VNC protocol (Virtual Network Computing).

 The following are instructions on how to configure this on the Raspberry Pi (Debian based distribution).
-It should be similar for any other Debian based distribution (eg. Ubuntu).
+It should be similar for any other Debian based distribution (eg. Ubuntu) which uses Systemd start-up files.
 Some other distributions use different software install tools and possibly different init setup tools.

 If this is used in combination with the guide to running the Raspberry Pi headless with Debian Linux then it can be used to setup a Raspberry Pi for remote access without ever needing to connect it to a monitor.